Adam Russell (baseball)

 Adam William Russell (born April 14, 1983) is an American former professional baseball pitcher.
-He pitched in Major League Baseball for the Chicago White Sox, San Diego Padres, and Tampa Bay Rays.
+He pitched in Major League Baseball (MLB) for the Chicago White Sox, San Diego Padres, and Tampa Bay Rays.

 Amateur career

 College

-Russell was drafted by the Florida Marlins in the 26th round (782nd overall) in the 2001 Major League Baseball Draft.
+Russell was drafted by the Florida Marlins in the 26th round (782nd overall) in the 2001 Major League Baseball draft.
 Opting not to sign, he instead decided to play college baseball at Ohio University, where he did so for three years.